DESI-UR/VAST/Documentation/paper.md

 compared to using tracers alone.
 However, what constitutes a void is vague and formulating a concrete definition to use in a void-finding algorithm is not trivial.
 As a result, several different algorithms exist to identify these cosmic underdensities.
-The Void Analysis Software Toolkit, or VAST, provides Python 3 implementations of two such algorithms: **VoidFinder** and **V<sup>2</sup>**.
+Our Void Analysis Software Toolkit, or VAST, provides Python 3 implementations of two such algorithms: **VoidFinder** and **V<sup>2</sup>**.

+# Statement of Need

 Analyzing the next generation of cosmological surveys will require the ability to process large volumes of data (for example, at least 30 million galaxies and